 - putting oneself or others in danger due to sexual behavior

-- engaging in illegal sexual activity with prostitutes, minors, or children
+- engaging in illegal sexual activity with prostitutes or minors

 - need for dominance and control in sexual encounters